bmallred/sql.vim/README.md

 Notes
 -----
 Default values are given and may be overridden.
-To quickly switch database connection settings press <F8> in normal mode.
+To quickly switch database connection settings press `F8` in normal mode.
 By not entering a value in one of the input dialogs it retains the previous value.

+To execute a SQL statement simply highlight the text in visual mode and press the `F8` key.
+The results will be  provided in a different window to browse in your own time.

 Dependencies
 ------------